-Douglas T. Shima, Douglas T. Shima, was appointed Clerk of the Kansas Appellate Courts on March 28, 2016.
+Douglas T. Shima was appointed Clerk of the Kansas Appellate Courts on March 28, 2016.
 He received his undergraduate degree from Bethel College in North Newton, Kansas, and his law degree from Washburn University School of Law graduating in 1994 with Dean's Honors.
 He has been with the Kansas Court of Appeals since graduation from Washburn.
 He started his employment with the Kansas Court of Appeals as central research staff and then served as chambers counsel to the Hon.
 G. Joseph Pierron, Jr. starting in 1995.
 Mr. Shima is a past chairman of the board of directors of the Topeka Bar Association.
-He received the TBA's

-Outstanding Young Lawyer Award in 1997.
+He received the TBA's Outstanding Young Lawyer Award in 1997.
 In April 2014, he received the TBA's prestigious award, the "Hon.
 E. Newton Vickers Professionalism Award," as a member who by his or her conduct, honesty, integrity, and courtesy, best exemplifies, represents or encourages other lawyers to follow the highest standards of the legal profession.
-He has also been active in the Sam A. Crow American Inn of Court since graduating from law school and currently serves as the Inns' secretary/treasurer.
+He has also been active in the Sam A. Crow American Inn of Court since graduating from law school and served as the Inns' secretary/treasurer.
 Mr. Shima is active in many organizations in addition to the Topeka Bar Association.
 He is a long-time supporter of Meals on Wheels, having served Meals on Wheels for over 20 years, and has, for the last 15 years, organized two corporate routes -- one for the Kansas Judicial Center and the other for his church, Southern Hills Mennonite Church.
 He served in many capacities with the board of directors of Meals on Wheels and ended his term after serving as board chairman for two years.
-In 2013, Mr. Shima was awarded the Rueter Award (pronounced "Roiter") for distinguished service to Meals on Wheels.
+In 2013, Mr. Shima was awarded the Rueter Award for distinguished service to Meals on Wheels.
+Mr. Shima is also an active member of the National Conference of Appellate Court Clerks Association and currently chairs the Awards, Resolutions, and Memorials Committee.